| Item | English Language Problematic | Quantonics' Quantum Remediation

 postulate befitting the simultaneous existence of a universe

+and of man."
 Classical mechanical reduction AKA 'analysis,' simply does

 not work.
 This is real SEP